Temporary and Contract Opportunities at George Brown Polytechnic

 To Apply:

-George Brown College is committed to accommodating applicants with disabilities throughout the hiring process, in accordance with the Accessibility for Ontarians with Disabilities Act (AODA).
+George Brown Polytechnic is committed to accommodating applicants with disabilities throughout the hiring process, in accordance with the Accessibility for Ontarians with Disabilities Act (AODA).
 The Hiring Manager responsible for the recruitment for this position will work with applicants requesting accommodation at any stage of the hiring process.
+We thank all applicants; however only applicants that are being considered will be contacted.

 School of Design Teaching Positions

-The School of Design at George Brown College is seeking qualified candidates for part-time teaching assignments in the following areas:
+The School of Design at George Brown Polytechnic is seeking qualified candidates for part-time teaching assignments in the following areas:

 • Interaction Design